Key Performance Indicators

 Definition

-The percentage of total members that have visited the gym 4+ times in a month, calculated as a rolling 12 month average.
+The percentage of total members that have visited the gym four or more times in a month, calculated as a rolling 12 month average.

 Compelling member experience

-The percentage of members visiting the gym 4+ times per month has increased significantly in 2022 and is now exceeding levels achieved pre-Covid.
-Research shows that people who visit the gym 4+ times per month are more likely to continue their membership and gain significant health benefits from it which drives increased social value.
+Research shows that people who visit the gyms 4+ times per month are also more likely to continue their membership and gain significant health benefits from it which, in turn, drives increased Social Value.

 • Employee Engagement Score